Belvedere Animal Welfare Fund Grant

 - Project grants support activities and expenses related to population control or management, including:

-- Subsidy or voucher programs for low-income or elderly Maine residents
+- Subsidy or voucher programs for low-income Maine residents

 - Education and outreach programs for cat and dog owners

 - Purchase or rental of medical or transport equipment when it is connected to a population control project or program with measurable goals.

 - Capacity building grants, also known as organizational development grants, support activities that strengthen an animal welfare organization's population control activities and improve its overall operations, including:

 - Training for staff and/or volunteers, with a focus on improving volunteer management